webapicookbook/hyper/docs/tips.md

 Note that we didn't type in a URL.
 We used the hypermedia information in the SIREN response instead.

-We can also use the `STACK` command in **HyperLANG** to store parts of the response into local memory.
-We can then
+We can also use the `STACK` command in **HyperLANG** to store parts of the response into local memory for later use.

 ```
 STACK PUSH WITH-PATH $.properties